By: Marilyn L. Davis

 Denying Any Form Of Abuse Or Neglect

-Tolerating inappropriate behaviors or treatment from certain family member, often excusing the actions if someone questions the actions.
+Tolerating inappropriate behaviors or treatment of particular family member, often excusing the actions if someone questions the actions.

 - “They’re only our children for so long, and I’m keeping them, my babies.”